-It is often claimed that today's Grand National fences are considerably less formidable than those that confronted horses in Victorian times.
-In fact, if we look back to the course of 1897, when legendary race horse, Manifesto, won his first Grand National, there is no significant change in the total height jumped when compared with 2018.
+It is often claimed that today's Grand National fences are considerably less formidable than those which confronted horses in Victorian times.
+In fact, if we look back to the course of 1897, when legendary race horse, Manifesto, won his first Grand National, there is no significant change in the total height jumped when compared with the fences jumped today.
 While some obstacles have been lowered by a couple of inches, others have increased by the same amount.

 The fences have seen physical changes.
-From 1961, they were sloped on the take-off side.
-In 2009, run-outs were introduced that enable fences to be bypassed by the runners and loose horses.
-In 2012, more changes were made to the core of the fences.
-Despite the 2012 changes, four horses died on the course within ten races of its implementation: Battlefront 4 April 2013; Little Josh 5 April 2013; Plein Pouvoir 7 December 2013; Balbriggan 6 December 2014.
-In 2016 four horses also died on the Grand National Course at the three-day Festival meeting, as well as a horse killed in 2018.
+From 1961, they were sloped on the takeoff side.
+In 2009, run-outs were introduced that enabled fences to be bypassed by the runners and loose horses.
+In 2012, more changes were made to the core of the fences after Parliamentary campaigning by Animal Aid.

-It is claimed that persistent criticism of the course in recent years by animal rights campaigners has succeeded, perversely, in making the course easier and, therefore, faster and more dangerous.
-This is incorrect.
-As we have seen, the height of the fences - taken collectively - has not changed since Victorian times.
-And while the fences are less upright than in previous decades, those changes came about in 1961 - more than a decade before the advent of the modern animal rights movement.
-The fences remain as daunting obstacles.
 A significant danger is the sheer volume of horses taking part in the race.
-Since 2000 there has been a set field of 40 horses.
+Since 2000 there has been a set field of 40 horses^{}.
 This makes the race much more dangerous than in former years when the mean field size, between 1839 and 2000, was 29. (since 2000 three races had 39 horses take part and one race 38 due to last-minute non-runners)